berylcczhang/TEST/README.md

 The SLUG repository contains several subdirectories.

-* *bayesphot*: contains source code for the SLUG Bayesian photometry library
 * *bin*: this contains the slug source code when it is compiled, as well as the paralle wrapper python script
 * *cloudy_slug*: this contains the code for the interface to [cloudy](http://nublado.org)
 * *doc*: this contains documentation for the code